Columnists, Past Issues, Shannon Latham, V12I2

 About a year ago, I started asking fellow shed sellers what percentage of their sales came from inventory versus new construction builds.
 Although we lack official data, I was genuinely surprised by the responses, which indicated that many were selling 50 percent or more of new builds.

-This begs the question: Why invest heavily in inventory?
-Why not focus on selling more new builds and allocate some of that investment toward an effective digital marketing strategy or even other areas of business that need the financial resources?
 Eliminating just one new sales lot and reallocating resources to digital marketing could significantly enhance your online sales efforts and increase ROI—not to mention that selling mostly new construction allows manufacturers to create a JIT (just-in-time) inventory process, saving considerable inventory cost instead of stockpiling and needing to add more space to store materials.
-Moreover, hiring professional sales personnel with proven track records might yield better results than simply dropping sheds in an empty lot and hoping for the best as well.
+Moreover, hiring professional sales personnel with proven track records might yield better results than simply dropping sheds in an empty lot and hoping for the best.

 Carports seem to follow a similar methodology, primarily because they must be built on-site—after all, you can’t exactly transport a 30 by 40 structure on the road.
 This illustrates a more risk-averse approach, something I’ve noticed many business owners are adopting, especially in these financially tightening times that often feel akin to an unacknowledged recession.